 WISDOM TEETH

 Generally, we have two molars at the end of each quadrant of our mouth.
-Wisdom teeth are the last set of molars after these two molars, which only start to erupt at the age of 16 and 18.
-For most of us, we have between one to four wisdom teeth while some people may have none.
-Wisdom teeth that are properly positioned and healthy, do not cause any problems.
+Wisdom teeth are the last set of molars, which only start to erupt at the age of 16 to 18.

-Common Problems for Wisdom Teeth
+Common Problems with Wisdom Teeth

 • Impacted (stuck) against the bone, gums or adjacent teeth